CT-Data-Collaborative/reports/scripts/visualizations/README.md

 # Visualizations
 ### D3 Based Visualization Scripts used by PDF serving application

+#### Tables
+Tables do not currently have any configuration parameters.
+As they are drawn with pure HTML, they can and currently are styled using CSS only.

 #### Pie and "Donut" charts `pie.js`
 Pie Charts accept the following configuration parameters:
 + `height` sets the height of the SVG container used to draw the chart.
 Corresponds to the `height` D3 parameter for an SVG object.